 1. Trust Through Verification

-The problem: Most AI coding tools either show you every tiny action (overwhelming) or just dump finished code with no context (canโt verify if itโs correct).
+The problem: Most AI coding tools either show you every tiny action (overwhelming) or just dump finished code with no context (can’t verify if it’s correct).

-Antigravityโs solution: Agents communicate through Artifacts, tangible deliverables that let you verify work without drowning in details.
+Antigravity’s solution: Agents communicate through Artifacts, tangible deliverables that let you verify work without drowning in details.

 What Artifacts look like: